Wondering if you can tour the Louvre virtually from home? Here’s my guide to exploring all the Louvre’s must see masterpieces online.

-As you might guess from that description, the Louvre is an intimidating madhouse.
-It's a bacchanalia of crowds, flashes, selfie sticks, and people trying to skip queues and touch the art.
-It can be overwhelming.
+As you might guess from that description, the Louvre can be an intimidating madhouse.
+It’s a bacchanalia of crowds, flashes, selfie sticks, and people trying to skip queues and touch the art.
+It can seem overwhelming.

 Layout of the Louvre